 Oddly enough, it may not.
 Twenty-one of the 27 legislators contemplating its fate are either from coastal towns or river towns, with fishing industries to think of when they vote.

-Moreover, in the process of working on this bill, I've been struck by the general courtesy, common sense and just plain down-to-earthiness that characterizes most of our legislators -- they're nowhere near as slick as the real Augusta insiders.

-For that matter, neither are the Friends of Merrymeeting Bay, the tiny grassroots conservation group behind this bill.
+Moreover, in the process of working on this bill, I've been struck by the general courtesy, common sense, and just plain down-to-earthiness that characterizes most of our legislators - they're nowhere near as slick as the real Augusta insiders!
+For that matter, neither are the Friends of Merrymeeting Bay, the tiny, grass-roots conservation group behind this bill.
 They just happen to care about fish and rivers.
-If people want to discuss this with their legislators, and are having trouble finding the right words, here are some pretty good ones from 60 years ago:

-"Quit thinking about decent land-use as solely an economic problem....

-A thing is right when it tends to preserve the integrity, stability and beauty of the biotic community.
-It is wrong when it tends otherwise."
+If you feel the same way, then take a few minutes and talk with your representative and senator - the contact information is at http://janus.state.me.us/house/townlist.htm.
+Speak plainly in your own words, and believe me: Your voice will be heard.
+If you're having trouble finding the right words, here are some pretty good ones from sixty years ago: "Quit thinking about decent land-use as solely an economic problem. ...
+A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
+It is wrong when it tends otherwise." - Aldo Leopold, The Land Ethic.

-Thus wrote Aldo Leopold in his work, "The Land Ethic."

-Our rivers and fish have endured three centuries of wrong -- it's time we did something right.
+Our rivers and fish have endured three centuries of wrong; it's time we did something right.